0xbiel/Weight/README.md

 # Weight

-Text with different font weights in real time.
+Generate text with different font weights in real time!